openstack-attic/identity-api/v3/src/markdown/identity-api-v3.md

 - Addition of `name` optional variable to be included from service definition into the service catalog.
 - Introduced a stand alone call to retrieve a service catalog.
+- `email` is now filter option for listing users

 What's New in Version 3.2
 -------------------------